angeloschatzimparmpas/StackGenVis/README.md

 This Git repository contains the code that accompanies the research paper "StackGenVis: Alignment of Data, Algorithms, and Models for Stacking Ensemble Learning Using Performance Metrics".
 The details of the experiments and the research outcome are described in [the paper](https://doi.org/10.1109/TVCG.2020.3030352).

-**Note:** StackGenVis is optimized to work better for standard resolutions (such as 1440p/QHD (Quad High Definition)).
-Any other resolution might need manual adjustment of your browser's zoom level to work properly.
+**Note:** StackGenVis is optimized to work better for standard resolutions (such as 1440p/QHD (Quad High Definition) and 1080p).
+For lower resolutions, our recommendation is to use the collapsible functionality of the top dark gray panels.
+Finally, any other resolution might need manual adjustment of your browser's zoom level to work properly.

 **Note:** The tag `paper-version` matches the implementation at the time of the paper's publication.
 The current version might look significantly different depending on how much time has passed since then.